FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/examples/metadata_examples/focus_version_changed_with_provider_version_used_example.md

 ## Scenario

-ACME uses provider version, and their previous exports used Focus Version 1.0.
+ACME uses Provider Version, and their previous exports used FOCUS Version 1.0.
 Their current Provider Version is 2.2.
-They are now going to adopt Focus Version 1.1.
-Because it is required that they update their Provider Version when using a new Focus Version they create a new schema object designating that both have changed.
-In this example the FOCUS new version adoption doesn't include additional columns.
-This is to illustrate that Provider Version changes are independent of column changes, however this scenario is unlikely.
+They are now going to adopt FOCUS Version 1.1.
+Because it is required that they update their Provider Version when using a new FOCUS Version, they create a new schema object designating that both have changed.
+In this example, the adoption of the new FOCUS Version doesn't include additional columns.
+This is to illustrate that Provider Version changes are independent of column changes; however, this scenario is unlikely.

 The provider creates a new schema object to represent the new schema.
 The provider includes both the new Focus Version and Provider Version in the schema object.